tushar1907/React-Redux-Slack-Chat-App/slackchatapp/README.md

 * React -> A framework to implement all the components and screens for the application.
 * Redux -> A state management tool for maintaining a global state b/w all the components of the application.
 * Firebase -> A fully functional ready to use Authentication, Database, Deployment and Storage tool implemented with all the functionalities.
-* HTML5 -> used to render the data coming from the database on to the browser.
+* HTML5 -> Used to render the data coming from the database on to the browser.
 * CSS3 -> Giving styles to some of the pages of the components.
 * Semantic-ui -> A styling framework to provide all the styling and tags.